We all need to get more sleep at night! How exactly do we go about sleep training?

 Sleep training just means giving baby a gentle push to fall asleep in her crib independently.
 Baby wakes naturally throughout the night and if she needs you to rock, feed, shush or bounce her to go back to sleep, she’s going to keep waking you up to do that.
 The idea is to get her not to need that any more.
 How you get to that point is up to you.
 A few (of many) methods:

-You can practice the tougher way, putting your child to bed and checking on them periodically.
-Check as frequently as you wish -- there's no magic number of how long to wait.
+Go with the flow.
+Jodi Mindell, the associate director of the Sleep Center at the Children’s Hospital of Philadelphia, says the quick-and-dirty approach is to put baby to bed while he is still awake but tired and then check on him periodically.
+Check as frequently as you wish -- there's no magic number of how long to wait -- but don’t do your usual rocking, feeding, shushing or bouncing.
 Within three to five nights, you're bound to see a dramatic improvement in the bedtime routine.

-That's the quick and dirty approach, but some parents can't tolerate it and take a slower approach.
-For three nights, you can sit next to the crib until your baby falls asleep, then three nights across the room, then in the doorway, and then in the hallway.
-Both methods bring you to the same place; it's just about how quickly you want to do it.
+Hover at bedtime.
+Need a slower method?
+For three nights, sit next to the crib until your baby falls asleep, then do three nights across the room, then in the doorway, and then in the hallway.
+The methods bring you to the same place; it's just about how quickly you want to do it.

-Dr. Jodi Mindell, PhD, is the author of Sleeping Through The Night: How Infants, Toddlers and Their Parents Can Get a Good Night's Sleep, and the Associate Director of the Sleep Center at the Children’s Hospital of Philadelphia.
+Expert: Jodi Mindell, PhD, is the associate director of the Sleep Center at the Children’s Hospital of Philadelphia